MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/network-atc.md

 |Default|All other traffic types|0|Remainder|

 > [!NOTE]
-> Network ATC allows you to override default settings like VLANs.
+> Network ATC allows you to override default settings like default bandwidth reservation.
 For examples, see [Update an intent override](../manage/manage-network-atc.md#update-an-intent-override).

 ## Next steps